frederic-perez/AmE-dictionary/data/dictionary.md

 __turn away__ To refuse to let someone come into a place.
 __turn on__ _phr v_
 __turn__ _v_ :astonished: _Clive turned 60 last month._
-__turn-key__ A term which describes a complete system (hardware and software) which can be used for a specific application without requiring further programming or software installation.
+__turn-key__ _adj_ :five: A term which describes a complete system (hardware and software) which can be used for a specific application without requiring further programming or software installation.
 __turnaround__ _n_
 __turndown__ _n_ The act of refusing an offer.
 __turning tables__ :two::hammer: (turn the table) _Feds turning the tables on ssexual predators._